flatcar-archive/flatcar-docs/docs/installing/cloud/using-google-cloud-launcher.md

 ---
 title: Deploying Flatcar Container Linux using Google Cloud Launcher
 linktitle: Using Google Cloud Launcher
+description: >
+  How to use the Google Cloud Launcher Marketplace feature to launch Flatcar Container Linux on GCP
 weight: 15
 aliases:
     - ../../os/using-google-cloud-launcher